clreinki/iiqpicupload/README.md

  3. Activate your venv (`venv\scripts\activate`)
  4. Install dependencies (`pip install -r requirements.txt`)
  5. In the uploadpics.py file, edit the constants at the top with your IIQ tenant's data
+ 6. (Optional) If your photos are not yet cropped, you can add autocrop to your python environment by running `pip install -r requirements-autocrop.txt`.

 # Usage